Lucifer-0217/Lucifer-0217/README.md

 ---

 ### 🚀 Astra Comics & E-Ghosts
-I am the proud creator of *Astra Comics, where imagination comes alive in the form of professionally crafted manga, comics, and animations.
-To fuel this vision, I built **Astra Animations AI*—a AI that designs, animates, and narrates with cutting-edge precision and creativity.
+Creator of *Astra Comics* & *Astra Animations AI*

-As part of *E-Ghosts*, my mission is to:
+Founder of *E-Ghosts*, with the mission to:
-- *Protect the digital realm* from cyber threats.
+- Protect the digital realm from cyber threats
-- Build futuristic hacking tools that are both ethical and innovative.
+- Build futuristic hacking tools
-- Train and inspire the next generation of cybersecurity warriors.
+- Inspire the next generation of cybersecurity warriors

 ---